Lord of the Dance

 However, Harry Kane found Jude Bellingham with a through ball, and Scales caught the Real Madrid star with a foul.
 A penalty was awarded, and Scales received his second yellow card, reducing Ireland to ten men.
 Kane stepped up and made no mistake, making it 1-0 to England.

-The game was effectively over as a contest when Conor Gallagher's header from a corner made it 3-0.
+The game was then effectively over as a contest when Conor Gallagher's header from a corner made it 3-0.
 Whatever Carsley said at halftime seemed to have worked.

 Substitute Jarrod Bowen then scored from the edge of the area, turning a hopeful night for Hallgrímsson's side into a dreadful one at 4-0.